LeadCommerce MCP Server Reference

 get_work_orders

 Search work orders with optional filters.
-Returns work orders with assembly progress.
+Returns work orders with assembly line items.

 string